MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

 ## Determine the scope of the attack

 After finishing inventorying application access, review the audit log to determine the full scope of the breach.
 Search on the affected users, the time frames that the illicit application had access to your organization, and the permissions the app had.
-You can search the audit log in the Microsoft 365 Security & Compliance Center.
+You can search the audit log in the Microsoft 365 Security & Microsoft Purview compliance portals.

-**Important:** If auditing wasn't enabled prior to the possible attack, you **won't** be able to investigate because auditing data isn't available.
+**Important:** If auditing wasn't enabled before the possible attack, you **won't** be able to investigate because auditing data isn't available.

 ## How to prevent attacks and mitigate risks?

-- Regularly [audit applications](/azure/security/fundamentals/steps-secure-identity#audit-apps-and-consented-permissions) and granted permissions in your organization to ensure no unwarranted or suspicious applications have been granted access to data.
+- Regularly [audit applications](/azure/security/fundamentals/steps-secure-identity#audit-apps-and-consented-permissions) and granted permissions in your organization to ensure no unwarranted or suspicious applications are granted access to data.

 - [Review, detect, and remediate illicit consent grants in Office 365](/microsoft-365/security/office-365-security/detect-and-remediate-illicit-consent-grants) for more best practices and safeguards against suspicious applications requesting OAuth consent.